FelixHauser/Linear_Timer/README.md

 ## What can it do?

   * Set a time using the encoder and it will start a countdown with a visual feedback: A strip of light will be shortening as time passes.

+## Phases Timer

+By rotating the encoder to what would be negative values, you enter a 6 phases timer where the timer will begin at phase 1 and the following phase will be triggered at the end of the previous one.
+Name of the phases and their assigned times are to be changed in configuration.h